sebastianjnuwu/sebastianjnuwu/README.md

 > 🌟 **• my name is sebastian, I currently live in Brazil!** </br>
 > ❤️ **• I love programming, especially javascript!**
+>
+>  "Hello, how are you?
+I use github more as my work portfolio for fun, I love programming to make drawings and help those who need it, come and know a little about me!
+I love playing Minecraft,Did you know I have a discord bot? it's called KettraWorld very cool then check it out!"